 2. Action and Expression

 Give your students multiple ways to show you what they know.
-While some students might excel at map-making, others might do better writing an essay or discussing the concept in small groups.
+While some students might excel at map-making, others do better writing an essay or discussing the concept in small groups.
 Make sure to provide models, feedback, and supports for their different levels of proficiency.